-Notarial service fees will also increase from 1 January 2017, following a recommendation from the Department of Foreign Affairs and Trade’s Functional and Efficiency Review.
+Notarial service fees will also increase from 1 January 2019.

 For further details on these changes, please see Document Fees

-- From 1 April 2016, Permanent Residency (PR) visa labels of parents will not be accepted as evidence of an applicant’s citizenship.
+- Permanent Residency (PR) visa labels of parents will not be accepted as evidence of an applicant’s citizenship.
 If the applicant was born in Australia on or after 20 August 1986 and one (or both) parents were Australian permanent residents at that time, the applicant must provide evidence of their own Australian citizenship with a citizenship certificate issued by the Department of Immigration and Border Protection (DIBP).
-Applicants will need to lodge a Form 119 with DIBP.
 You should take into account DIBP and passport processing times before booking any travel.

 Further information can be found at the DIBP website.

-- From 1 January 2016, child applicants aged 16 or 17 will be issued with a 10-year passport instead of the previously issued five-year passport.
+- Child applicants aged 16 or 17 will be issued with a 10-year passport instead of the previously issued five-year passport.
 Applications must still include parental consent, and they must be personally lodged by the applicant together with a parent.
 The application fee will be the same as for adults, reflecting the longer validity of the passport to be issued.

 Any person lodging an application for an Australian adult passport must present themselves at the Australian Office (AO) for an interview.
 For applicants who are under 18 years of age, a parent or person with parental responsibility for the child must attend the office for an interview.